|December 1, 2015||Application period begins|

-The CCST Science and Technology Policy Fellowship provides a unique professional development opportunity to scientists and engineers.
-The fellowships are ideal for qualified applicants who are interested in improving the interface between science and legislative decision-making.
-Read more stories and profiles of past Fellows at the CCST Fellows blog, or follow updates from the Fellowship program on Facebook or Twitter.
+The CCST Science & Technology Policy Fellowship provides year of public service and government leadership training for scientists and engineers — grow your career while making a difference in California's policy arena.
+Read more stories and profiles of past Fellows at the CCST Fellows blog, or follow updates from the Fellowship program on Facebook, Twitter, or LinkedIn.

 "I pitched a bill idea to my Assemblymember and she liked it.
 I wrote the bill, brought together a diverse group of supporters, and worked to get the bill through the legislative process and signed by the governor."